-Over the past seven years, survey respondents were asked how important each of the nine reasons below was for choosing cloud-based contact centre solutions.
+Over the past eight years, survey respondents were asked how important each of the nine reasons below was for choosing cloud-based contact centre solutions.
 In order to understand the changing view of the industry, these data were aggregated and ordered from 1 to 9 (where 1 is the most important and 9 is the least important), and are shown in the chart below.

-After seven years of data, some patterns are starting to emerge:
+After eight years of data, some patterns have emerged:

-- the importance of scalability has increased, being one of the top two reasons in five of the seven years studied - although disaster recovery was rated as the most important reason for choosing cloud in 2015 and 2016, it dropped to 5th place in 2017.
-It has rebounded since then to regain 1st place in 2021 - as time moves on, we may expect to see more decisions on cloud being driven by the fact that existing technologies are approaching their end-of-life.
-The big jump in importance of this reason since 2015-16 may signal that obsolescent technology is now driving many people's decisions around cloud - less important reasons for moving to cloud include trialling new technology, supporting a decentralised structure and reducing pressure on IT resources.
+- the importance of scalability has increased, being one of the top two reasons in six of the eight years studied - although disaster recovery was rated as the most important reason for choosing cloud in 2015 and 2016, it dropped to 5th place in 2017, but has rebounded to regain 1st place in 2021 before dropping to 3rd in 2022.
+Remote working support has jumped to 2nd place this year - as time moves on, we may expect to see more decisions on cloud being driven by the fact that existing technologies are approaching their end-of-life.
+The big jump in importance of this reason since 2015-16 may signal that obsolescent technology has driven many people's decisions around cloud - less important reasons for moving to cloud include trialling new technology, supporting a decentralised structure and reducing pressure on IT resources.
 However, this is not to say that these factors are unimportant, as the previous chart has shown.

-Figure 152: Reasons for choosing cloud-based solutions (ordered, 2015-21)
+Figure 151: Reasons for choosing cloud-based solutions (ordered, 2015-22)